kjmadera24/COE332_Work/homework05/README.md

 #### Flask App

-The flask app accesses the data set from the web and converts it from xml to a manipulatable python dictionary.
+<p>The flask app accesses the data set from the web and converts it from xml to a
+manipulatable python dictionary.
 It includes 4 different app routes; one that returns the entire data set, returns only the epochs in the set, returns the state vector from the inputted epoch, and the speed of the inputted epoch.
-In order to run the flask app you must type `flask --app ISS_Data --debug run` in the terminal, then in a new terminal window you will type `curl localhost:5000/` followed by other routes depending on what you want to achieve.
+In order to run the flask app you must type </p> `flask --app ISS_Data --debug run`
+<p> in the terminal, then in a new terminal window you will type </p>`curl localhost:5000/`
+<p>followed by other routes depending on what you want to achieve.</p>

 #### App Routes